Battery Park City: Ownership and maintenance

 Excess revenue from the area was to be contributed to other housing efforts, typically low-income projects in the Bronx and Harlem.
 Much of this funding has historically been diverted to general city expenses, under section 3.d of the 1989 agreement.
 However, in July 2006, Mayor Michael Bloomberg, Governor George Pataki, and Comptroller William C. Thompson Jr. announced the final approval for the New York City Housing Trust Fund derived from $130 million in Battery Park City revenues.
 The fund aimed to preserve or create 4,300 units of low- and moderate-income housing by 2009.
 It also provided seed financing for the New York Acquisition Fund, a $230 million initiative that aims to serve as a catalyst for the construction and preservation of more than 30,000 units of affordable housing citywide by 2016.
 The Acquisition Fund has since established itself as a model for similar funds in cities and states across the country.

 By 2018, thirty residential buildings had been built in Battery Park City and no new construction was planned.
 The Battery Park City Authority's main focus turned to maintenance of existing infrastructure, security and conservancy of the public spaces.
 The authority was creating over 1,000 free activities per year.

-Condo owners in Battery Park City pay higher monthly charges than owners of comparable apartments elsewhere in New York City because residents pay their building's common charges in addition to PILOT (payments in lieu of taxes).
+Condo owners in Battery Park City pay higher monthly charges than owners of comparable apartments elsewhere in New York City because residents pay their building's common charges in addition to PILOT (payment in lieu of taxes).
 The PILOT payments replace real estate taxes and the land lease.
-As a result, residential units have higher monthly costs compared to other neighborhoods.
 The cumulative effect is lower property values for homeowners.

 Because none of the properties in Battery Park City own the land they are built on, many banks have refused to write loans when those ground leases are periodically up for renewal.
 This has been a regular source of anger and frustration for owners in Battery Park City who are looking to sell.